Kimskogfelter/CI-PP5-Frontend-Nerdalert/README.md

 I used a kanban board when developing this project to help me track each of the steps I needed to take to complete this website.

-During the development of the webpage I deleted all the stories I found not necessary to keep in the webise so I only could focus on the ones I really needed.
+During the development of the webpage I deleted all the stories I found not necessary to keep in the websise so I only could focus on the ones I really needed.

 The Kanban board was created using github projects and can be located [here](https://github.com/users/Kimskogfelter/projects/6/views/1).